Skip to main content

 Verdict

 Choose Cursor if autonomy is the goal: Agent mode, parallel agents, Background Agents, and Bugbot create a stack where you describe features and review branches instead of writing them.
-Best for VS Code natives who want to lean hardest on AI for daily work.
+Best for VS Code natives.

-Both are evolving fast.
-The right move is a one-week trial on a real project, not a toy.
-Explore the full AI coding tools directory, read the deep dive on mastering Cursor Composer, or compare Cursor against open-source options in Continue.dev vs Cursor.
+Both evolve fast.
+Trial both on a real project, not a toy.
+See the full AI coding tools directory, our Windsurf deep dive for rebrand history, the mastering Cursor Composer guide, or Continue.dev vs Cursor.

 FAQ

-Is Cursor or Windsurf better for beginners?
-Windsurf's Cascade is more guided out of the box, which helps beginners.
+Is Cursor or Devin Desktop better for beginners?
+Devin Desktop is more guided out of the box, which helps beginners.
 Cursor is simpler if you already live in VS Code.
 Both have free tiers, so try both on one real project before paying.

 Does Cursor have background agents?
 Yes.
 Background Agents run async in cloud sandboxes.
 Bugbot auto-reviews PRs.
 You can run up to 8 parallel agents in git worktrees.

 Do I have to pick just one?
-No. Many senior developers keep both on Pro: Cursor for autonomous refactors and long-running agents, Windsurf for daily high-speed edits and cross-IDE work.
+No. Many senior developers keep both on Pro: Cursor for autonomous refactors and long-running local agents, Devin Desktop for daily high-speed edits, cross-IDE work, and Devin Cloud handoff on big tasks.

 Written by